gitan12/Predicting_Insurance_Premium/README.md

 - **Premium**: The insurance premium amount paid by the individual.

 ## 4. Prerequisites
-To run this project, you'll need:
+To run this project, we'll need:
 - Python installed on your computer.
 - Basic understanding of Python programming.
 - Libraries: pandas, matplotlib, sklearn